 - 33.01 Newly hired employees shall work a probationary period of five (5) calendar months.
 The employee may be terminated during the probationary period or at the end of a probationary period for a bona fide reason(s) relating to the business operation and said employee shall not have recourse through the grievance procedure. - 33.02 An employee promoted to a position within the bargaining unit shall work a probationary period equal to one thousand forty-four (1,044) straight time hours worked and shall receive the appropriate rate of pay for the position during such probationary period.
 An employee determined to be unqualified for the position during or at the end of the probationary period shall be returned to the employee's previously held position, at the former rate of pay, with no loss of seniority in the previously held position.
-It is further agreed that during the probationary period the employee may choose to return to the employee's previously held position, at the former rate of pay, with no loss of seniority in the previously held position.
+It is further agreed that during the probationary period the employee may choose to return to the employee's previously held position, at the former rate of pay, with held position, at the former rate of pay, with held position, at the former rate of pay, with held position.